puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 On Windows nodes, there are two main ways to do this:

 * **Run Puppet agent as a service.** The easiest method.
-The Puppet agent service will do configuration runs at a set interval, which can be configured.
+The Puppet agent service does configuration runs at a set interval, which can be configured.
 * **Only run Puppet agent on demand.** To trigger runs on groups of systems, you can use Puppet Enterprise's built-in orchestration features.

 Since the Windows version of the Puppet agent service is much simpler than the \*nix version, there's no real performance to be gained by running Puppet as a scheduled task.
-All users who want scheduled configuration runs should run the Windows service.
+If you want scheduled configuration runs, run the Windows service.

 ### Running Puppet agent as a service

-By default, the Puppet installer will configure Puppet agent to run as a Windows service and will automatically start it.
+By default, the Puppet installer configures Puppet agent to run as a Windows service and automatically starts it.
 No further action is needed.
-Puppet agent will do configuration runs at a set interval.
+Puppet agent does configuration runs at a set interval.

 #### Configuring the run interval